close Business Finance Invest Bullets Most Viewed

 Why do most companies want to be listed?
 Google says, “to raise funds,” and so would a regular retail investor.
 If only the poor investors knew what they do. 🤷♀️

-A classic case study of this was Surana Solar, which became talk of the town in 2015 when a news reported that Rakesh Jhunjhunwala had bought 2.5 lakh shares of the company.
-No, not ₹2.5 lakh worth of share, two-point-five-lakh shares! 🤯
+A classic case study of this was Surana Solar, which became the talk of the town in 2015 when a news reported that Rakesh Jhunjhunwala had bought 2.5 lakh shares of the company.
+No, not ₹2.5 lakh worth of shares, two-point-five-lakh shares! 🤯

-Now, as soon as the news was made public, there was a madness amongst investors to grab the stock.
-They had their fan-moment, sending the stock price to its all-time high after a whopping rise of 19% from the opening price.
+Now, as soon as the news was made public, there was madness among investors to grab the stock.
+They had their fan moment, sending the stock price to its all-time high after a whopping rise of 19% from the opening price.
 But guess the twist here!
-The excitement of Mr. Jhunjhunwala buying it, faded away within a couple of hours, when the market got to know that the buyer was not the ace investor Jhunjhunwala but a namesake investor based in Kolkata.
+The excitement of Mr. Jhunjhunwala buying it, faded away within a couple of hours when the market got to know that the buyer was not the ace investor Jhunjhunwala but a namesake investor based in Kolkata.
 Investors after this:

-The result: a series of lower circuits which wiped out more than 40% capital in a few sessions.
+The result: a series of lower circuits that wiped out more than 40% of capital in a few sessions.

 The price action was on account of the unfair trade practice from the company's end, or was it another ‘pump and dump’ scheme run by an operator that still remains a mystery.
 However, the incident proves how easy it is to dupe people when it comes to stock investments.